-If you game on dual monitors, meaning you have an extended gaming display, than that can EAT up your GPU.
+If you game on dual monitors with an extended gaming display, that can EAT up your GPU.

-With a single Full HD display, for instance, the GPU only has the to render 1920 x 1080 pixels of your game.
+For instance, with a single Full HD display, the GPU can only render 1920 x 1080 pixels of your game.

-If you have dual monitors, it will have to render 3840x x 1080 pixels of the game.
+If you have dual monitors, it must render 3840x x 1080 pixels of the game.

-So while a certain graphics card may have no issue running a game at 1920×1080, it may not be able to sustain playable FPS at 3840×1080 resolution.
+So while a specific graphics card may have no issue running a game at 1920×1080, it may not be able to sustain playable FPS at 3840×1080 resolution.

-So the answer to the question “does dual monitor use more GPU?” involves two components: technical and practical.
+So the answer to the question “does dual monitor use more GPU?” involves technical and practical components.